-Studies have shown that parents can have a tremendous impact on either increasing or decreasing their child’s anxiety.
-And the good news is that parents can learn to reliably reduce their kids’ anxiety by acknowledging it and helping kids face, rather than avoid fear.
+Studies show that parents have a tremendous impact on kids’ anxiety.
+And the good news is that you can learn to reliably reduce your kidsโ anxiety by acknowledging it and helping them face, rather than avoid fear.

 Anxiety and eating disorders